MakeSchool-Tutorials/Tank-Unity-VR/P02-Tank-Game/content.md

 <!-- -->

 >[action]
->Now assign the RenderTexture you created as the Target Texture of the Camera you juts created and as the Albedo Textrue of the Material you created, and assign the Material to the Quad.
+>Now assign the RenderTexture you created as the Target Texture of the Camera you juts created and as the Albedo Texture of the Material you created, and assign the Material to the Quad.
 Be sure to remove the AudioListener from your new Camera!

 You should now have a monitor in your Tank!